Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **One Skill Clause**
 	- 1. Every unit may only equip one skill, and you may not have duplicate skills in your team.
 Specially, things like XX I, XX II, XX III are considered the same skill.
 	- 2. If magic skill (elem magic, art of war, draconic, necro, etc) is assigned, then **only one spell is allowed to use from this skill**.
 	- 3. Skill rank of players is fixed rank 2.
+Use the cheatcodes in `rank2cheats.txt` in this repo.
 	- For example, if cleric equips Divine Magic, then other units may not equip Divine Magic.
 Also, this cleric may only use one spell during the battle.
 - **Equipment Clause**
 	- Only gears not higher than Damascus ones are allowed to use, typically those lv.
 1~22 ones.